Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

 Starting with glider flying at the age of 14, I obtained my PPL private pilot license even before my drivers license.
 As an eager beginning aerobatics pilot, I competed with the Dutch National Aerobatics Championship and ended as the first place winner in the beginners class in 2003 at the age of 20.

-Currently I'm flying as a Senior First Officer on the Boeing 747 Freighter; the Queen of the skies.
+I'm currently captain on the Boeing 747 Freighter; the Queen of the skies.

 At the age of 20 I was hired by ACMI-specialist Denimair as a First Officer on the Fokker 50 Turboprop.
 Flying the wonderful Fokker 50 for almost 2,5 years with operations ranging from European contracts, to flying for local African airlines and military operations and adventures in Afghanistan that have left a deep impression on me ever since.